How to Do Puerto Ayora, Galapagos in 6 Days

 Crime rate Ecuador/your country

-In the morning we set off for a highland tour – by taxi.
-An acquaintance of our host is a taxi driver, and he is willing to take us to the ranch El Chato where we can see the giant tortoises that roam there.
-On the way we will make a first stop at Los Gemelos, the twin craters once resulting from collapsed volcanic magma chambers.
+In the morning, we set off for a highland tour – by taxi.
+An acquaintance of our host is a taxi driver, and he is willing to take us to the ranch El Chato, where we can see the giant tortoises that roam there.
+On the way, we will make a first stop at Los Gemelos, the twin craters once resulting from collapsed volcanic magma chambers.
 It is also an area of endangered scalesia forest where fascinating mosses grow on the trees and orchids thrive.
-The scalesia forest is endemic to the Galapagos Islands and consists of a large number of species and subspecies.
+The scalesia forest is endemic to the Galapagos Islands and consists of several species and subspecies.

-Afterwards, we continue to El Chato where our driver leaves us to explore the area – after paying a small entrance fee to the property owner.
-Within a short time we spot the first giant tortoise – and more tortoises follow.
+Afterwards, we continue to El Chato, where our driver leaves us to explore the area – after paying a small entrance fee to the property owner.
+Within a short time, we spot the first giant tortoise – and more tortoises follow.
 The large animals are awe-inspiring!
-We make sure to stay at a proper distance not to disturb the solid giants.
-The naturalist Charles Darwin came to study the tortoises on his HMS Beagle from 1831 to 1836, and he made the remarkable observations and theory that the creatures varied in shape depending on which of the Galapagos Island they belonged to.
+We stay at a proper distance so as not to disturb the solid giants.
+The naturalist Charles Darwin came to study the tortoises on his HMS Beagle from 1831 to 1836, and he made the remarkable observations and theory that the creatures varied in shape depending on which of the Galapagos Islands they belonged to.

-On the way back to Puerto Ayora the driver suggests that he can also take us to the secluded and popular beach Playa El Garrapatero for the afternoon.
+On the way back to Puerto Ayora, the driver suggests he can also take us to the secluded and attractive beach Playa El Garrapatero for the afternoon.

 Our last day in Puerto Ayora is perfect for a bay tour around Academy Bay.
 We book seats for the boat tour in one of the local shops in Puerto Ayora.

-First stop is the sea lion island, Caamaño Islet, in the middle of the bay.
-Fortunately, the boat ride is short as the waves are larger than we have imagined – even if still being close to the coast!
-Once there we spot a few sea lions playing in the water.
+The first stop is the sea lion island, Caamaño Islet, in the middle of the bay.
+Fortunately, the boat ride is short as the waves are higher than we have imagined – even if still being close to the coast!
+Once there, we spot a few sea lions playing in the water.
 A young one repeatedly climbs a rock and then jumps into the water with a loud splash!

-Next stop is a great snorkelling site where we can swim with sea turtles and tropical reef fish.
-Snorkelling gear is available for all passengers in the boat and included in the ticket price.
-Finally, we stop near the coast where we get extremely close to watch three blue-footed boobies sitting on a rock.
-This is precisely what we had hoped to see since these birds are so special.
-Anyway, there was no guarantee to see them on the tour today – so we feel quite lucky.
+The next stop is a fantastic snorkelling site where we can swim with sea turtles and tropical reef fish.
+Snorkelling gear is available for all passengers on the boat and is included in the ticket price.
+Finally, we stop near the coast, where we get close enough to watch three blue-footed boobies sitting on a rock.
+They are precisely what we had hoped to see – since these birds are so unique.
+However, there was no guarantee to view them on the tour today, so we consider ourselves extremely lucky.

 Hotel: White House Galapagos hotel, Puerto Ayora